 Mike Foss serves as the President of the Warrior Bonfire Program, and previously on the Board of Directors.
 As President, Mike oversees the vision and mission of the program.
 His responsibilities include oversight of all organization fundraising efforts, expenditures, hierarchy, and implementation of the organizations’ growth plan.
+Mike is certified in Mental Health First Aid and has been trained to provide initial help to people experiencing problems such as depression, anxiety disorders, psychosis, and substance use disorders, through the National Council for Behavioral Health.

 Mike is a retired US Army Lieutenant Colonel, Engineer.
 Foss served as a Squad Leader and Platoon Sergeant, 132nd Engineer Battalion; Platoon Leader and Executive Officer, 4th Engineer Battalion; Commander, 994th Engineer Company (Bailey Bridge) and the 409th Engineer Company (MGB); Executive Officer, 244th Engineer Battalion (Combat Heavy); Collection Manager, G2, SMDC/ARSTRAT; Commander, 3/361st TSBN; Deputy Commander, 5th Armor Brigade; and Military Executive, National Geospatial-Intelligence Agency.
 He has volunteer leadership positions as the President of the Arapahoe High School Quarterback Club and the President of the Littleton Youth Sports Club.

 Through personal and professional experiences, Mike’s understanding of those we serve and their needs, due to his military service, energizes his desire to build the Bonfire to its fullest potential in order to help all those that need it.
-Mike resides in Centennial, Colorado with his wife Peggy, they have three grown children, Morgan, Taylor and Kyle.
+Mike resides in Centennial, Colorado with his wife Peggy, they have three grown children, Morgan, Taylor, and Kyle.

 Helen serves as our Vice President overseeing the organizations’ operations to include member services, marketing, and operational systems.
 Helen also serves as a mission coordinator for each of our Purple Heart Retreats managing and organizing event logistics and travel arrangements.
+Helen is certified in Mental Health First Aid and has been trained to provide initial help to people experiencing problems such as depression, anxiety disorders, psychosis, and substance use disorders, through the National Council for Behavioral Health.

 Helen’s wide range of professional experience and personal experiences as a wife, mother, cancer survivor, and personal traumatic situations allows her the ability, understanding, and desire to help our combat wounded veterans heal post-trauma.
 Helen resides in Bradenton, Florida with her husband Gregg, they have two grown sons, Taylor and John David.